-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-Goodbye Tioman!
+Farewell Tioman!
 The speedboat in the morning brings me back to Mersing.
 There is a bus for Johor Bahru, the border town in front of Singaporeat 11:30 A big city without charm any ...

 I forget my "backpacker" plans

 About a two-hour journey.
 Along the road, oil palms everywhere.
 I seem to remember that Malaysia is the world's leading producer of palm oil, with deforestation as a consequence.

 Smooth arrival at Johor Bahru's huge bus station.
 Lots of stores and restaurants in the building adjoining the bus park.
 I test the MacDonald for lunch and then head for the cabs.
 I explain to the drivers that I don't know the name of my hotel, but I want some "high range" for tonight.